-9.30 The CTR Scheme presented to Council in December), set out how the Council supports residents who qualify for assistance in paying Council Tax.
+9.30 The CTR Scheme presented to Cabinet on 13 November 2023, set out how the Council supports residents who qualify for assistance in paying Council Tax.
 Councils are required by statute to put in place a Local CTR scheme.
 The proposed scheme for 2024/25 is unchanged from the 2023/234 scheme.
-The financial impact of the Council's proposed scheme is reflected in the Council Tax Base estimates which will be presented to Cabinet on 22 January 2024.
+The financial impact of the Council's proposed scheme is reflected in the Council Tax Base estimates which were presented to Cabinet on 22 January 2024.
 The Tax Base, in turn, underpins the budget estimates included within this report.